 Killraven is intent on revenge against Keeper Whitman, one of the human Quislings helping Earth’s alien conquerors.
 This subterranean installation is where Keeper Whitman raised K.R. as a child and subjected him to assorted painful experiments before Killraven was turned over to be fodder in the gladiatorial arenas when he grew older.

 Our red-haired hero has, in his fighting fury, left his troops far behind him as he has used his sword and photo-nuclear pistol to reach Whitman in his bunker laboratory.
 Killraven and the Keeper exchange “hero and enemy” dialogue as K.R. slays some monstrous mutant creations sicced upon him by his old tormentor.
-(Think of the various monsters in the Resident Alien movies.)
+(Think of the various monsters in the Resident Evil movies.)

 Just when it looks like Keeper Whitman has the upper hand and will use his scientific weaponry to kill our hero, Killraven turns the tables and mortally wounds the Quisling.
 The dying scientist actually thanks K.R. and tells him that, with his life ebbing away, he is free from the Martians’ mental conditioning and can speak his mind.